 10. An important tip to remember is the option to use Operators in our search in order to improve the results.

-The most usefully operators in my opinion are:
+The most useful operators in my opinion are:

-10.1 The AND operator which is by default, for example if we look for cheap tickets it will return results where both words are present.
+10.1 The AND operator is by default, for example, if we look for cheap tickets it will return results where both words are present.

-10.4 Filtering by positive or negative attitudes, using the typical emotions or
+10.4 Filtering by positive or negative attitudes, using the typical emotions smiley or sad.

 11. Once you have entered the desired search, click ” Search” and after a few seconds, it will return the results in a format like the one shown below: